Volk ans Gewehr: History

-Text and Melody
+Text and melody

-The text contains allusions to numerous cornerstones of Nazi ideology, such as the demand for the creation of living space in the east (“Do you see the dawn in the east”), sharp anti-Jewish sentiment (“Germany awake and death to the Jews”) and the invocation of the entire people to aid the war effort ("People to arms, people to arms!"), as well as the popular workers' song Brothers, to the sun, to freedom, for example in the first line.
+The text contains allusions to numerous cornerstones of Nazi ideology, such as the demand for the creation of living space in the east (“Do you see the dawn in the east”), sharp anti-Jewish sentiment (“Germany awake and death to Judah”) and the invocation of the entire people to aid the war effort ("People to arms, people to arms!"), as well as the popular workers' song Brothers, to the sun, to freedom, for example in the first line.

 The slogan People to arms goes back to a poem from 1820 ("Freedom, your tree is rotting/everyone on the begging stick/soon bites into the hunger grave/people's rifle").
 The melody has a minor character, fifth and fourth structures, as well as echoes of church modes of the 19th century song type.
 The song was "exposed to the accusation of being un-German, Russian or Bolshevik".
 Above all, the power of the chorus line gives the battle song its effect.

-The famous Swedish politician Sven-Olof Lindholm wrote the song Folk i gevär in 1936 to the original melody.
-At the same time, the Swedish version of the song is not a translation of the German one: its text consists of three verses, does not contain references to any ideologies or personalities, and does not call for the destruction of anyone.